paulosruiz/diff/README.md

 If any change has been done in the application, execute the command `gradlew build` to perform the build process
 ###### Note: This should be performed at the project root folder.

+###### Improvements
+1. Included a retrieveAll endpoint that lists the existings Ids and datas that were saved in the application.
+2. Included a property status in the response, to allow an easier validation of the compare response.

+###### Next Steps
+1. Add a security restriction on retrieveAll endpoint

 Revisar strings das classes de teste